dillonloh/dillonloh/README.md

-Hi, I’m @dillonloh, a Singaporean who is currently working at Nittera Co.
-Ltd. in Komaki-shi, Aichi-ken, Japan.
+Hi, I’m @dillonloh, a Singaporean who is currently working at Hiverlab Pte Ltd. in Singapore.
 I also do freelance backend development/data engineering work.
 I have 2 years of work experience in data analytics, machine learning, and backend development.